CyrTec/cyrtec/README.md

 If it runs software or is connected to a network or the web, I can guide you to the best solution.
 I have more than 20 years of experience in the IT industry — websites and marketing, technical management, computer networks, security, and programming.
 I know that simple is better and I’m brand agnostic.
 I am comfortable making specific recommendations and assisting with purchasing.

 I help clients with:
+- Choosing and migrating between technologies
+- Data preservation and conversion
 - Network Security
 - Web Security
 - Data and Database